-The experimental material representing five generations (P1, P2, F1, F2, and F3) for study was planted during post rainy season in the randomized block design replicating thrice at Agricultural Research Station, Kampasagar, Nalgonda district, Telangana.
-Parents and respective hybrids (F1's) were planted in one row of 3.0 m length adopting a spacing of 20 cm between the rows and 15 cm between the plants within each row.
-The F2 and F3 generations of each cross were planted in twelve rows each with same row length and spacing.
-Observations were recorded on ten competitive plants in parents and F1s, 50 in F2 and F3 for each set in each replication for yield and yield attributing characters viz., days to 50% flowering, plant height (cm), number of productive tillers per plant, panicle length (cm), panicle weight (g), number of filled grains per panicle, 1000 grain weight (g), grain yield per plant (g), kernel length (mm), kernel breadth (mm), kernel L/B ratio, kernel length after cooking (mm), kernel set in F2 as well as in F3 generation separately by utilizing crosswise mean values of RBD and considering each generation as whole population to have a comparison between two generations (F2 and F3).
+The experimental material representing five generations (P1, P2, F1, F2, and F3) for study was planted during post rainy season in the randomized block design, replicating thrice at Agricultural Research Station, Kampasagar, Nalgonda district, Telangana.
+Parents and respective hybrids (F1's) were planted in one row of 3.0 m length adopting a spacing of 20 cm between the rows and 15 cm between the plants, within each row.
+The Each cross of F2 and F3 generations of each cross were planted in twelve rows each with same row length and spacing.
+Observations were recorded on ten random competitive plants infrom parents and F1s, 50 in F2 and F3 for each set in each replication for yield and yield attributing characters viz., days to 50% flowering, plant height (cm), number of productive tillers per plant, panicle length (cm), panicle weight (g), number of filled grains per panicle, 1000 grain weight (g), grain yield per plant (g), kernel length (mm), kernel breadth (mm), kernel L/B ratio, kernel length after cooking (mm), kernel elongation ratio and head rice recovery (%).
+Variability, heritability and genetic advance were estimated in F2 as well as in F3 generation separately by utilizing crosswise mean values of RBD and considering each generation as whole population to have a comparison between two generations (F2 and F3).